beckardt/Weight-Tracking-Using-Raspberry-Pi/index.md

 At this point, all we need to do is be able to distinguish between different people weighing themselves and find a way to show the weight to the person on sight (AKA not have them go to a monitor to see their weight).
 Hence, we have sent in an order for an LCD screen, which will have a screen to show the weight and have buttons for a person to select their profile (which we are yet to create).

-**Day 14**: The LCD screen was delivered, we are following the directions of the following [link]().
+**Day 14**: The LCD screen was delivered, we are following the directions of the following [link](https://learn.adafruit.com/adafruit-16x2-character-lcd-plus-keypad-for-raspberry-pi/assembly) to assemble it.
 We added one line of code to Rc/local to have example.py run on boot up:
 ```shell
 while ! /sbin/ifconfig wlan0 | grep -q 'inet addr:[0-9]'; do
     sleep 3